How to Stay Cool While Camping in the Summer

 Maintain Your Air Conditioner

-If your RV has an air conditioner, be sure to perform your annual routine maintenance, including cleaning or replacing the filters.
-This will help the AC unit to run more efficiently, allowing it to maintain a proper temperature without using excess fuel or energy.
+If your RV has an air conditioner, be sure to perform your annual routine maintenance, including cleaning or replacing all of the filters.
+This will help the A/C unit to run more efficiently, allowing it to maintain a proper temperature without using excess fuel or energy.

 Add an Air Conditioner

-If your RV doesn’t have an AC unit, there are several small, portable models that can be added to the vehicle.
+If your RV doesn’t have an A/C unit, there are several small, portable models that can be added to the vehicle.
 These devices work well for cooling down a smaller space and are especially helpful for sleeping comfortably at night.
-Most models can run off of the 12-volt DC outlet in your vehicle, as well as from a portable power station, bringing much-needed relief when you need it most.
+Most models run just fine using the 12-volt DC outlet in your vehicle, as well as from a portable power station, bringing much-needed relief when you need it most.

 Cover Your Skylights

-Another way to keep the interior of your motorhome cooler is to cover the skylights.
-While it is nice to have natural light inside your RV, skylights can also generate additional heat.
-Insulated skylight covers will prevent that from happening and help you maintain a cooler environment.
+Another way to keep the interior of your RV cooler is to cover the skylights.
+While it is nice to have natural light inside your RV, skylights can also generate additional heat, particularly on very hot days.
+Insulated skylight covers will prevent that from happening and help you maintain a cooler interior temperature at all times.

 Cover Your Roof Vents, Too

-Maintaining proper ventilation will lower the temperature inside your RV.
+Maintaining proper ventilation helps keep the temperature inside your RV lower and the interior more comfortable over all.
 Installing covers on the roof vents will ensure that cool air gets in and warm air goes out, creating steady circulation as a result.
-This helps keep the air fresh and clean, which is important when the outside heat is oppressive.
+This keeps the air fresh and clean, which is important when the outside heat is feeling oppressive.

 summer RV camping